-R C I A (Rite of Christian Initiation if Adults) is a time-honored process for prospective converts to Catholicism who are above the age of infant baptism.
-It’s a dynamic journey of discovery, where candidates are introduced to Catholic beliefs and practices.
-Each year on Holy Saturday during the Easter Vigil, thousands of adults are baptized into the Catholic Church in the United States!
+O C I A (Order of Christian Initiation of Adults) — formally known as RCIA — is a dynamic journey of discovery, where candidates are introduced to Catholic beliefs and practices and come to encounter the Person of Jesus Christ.
+Each year on Holy Saturday, during the Easter Vigil, thousands of adults are baptized and/or confirmed in the Catholic Church throughout the United States!

 Who should attend:

 - a non-Catholic parent of a child attending Incarnation School or Religious Education classes who wants to know more about the Catholic faith.